kozmozio/kirby-llms/README.md

 ## Usage

-Once installed, the plugin automatically sets up a route at `yourdomain.com/llms.txt` that generates the LLMs information.
+Once installed, the plugin automatically sets up two routes:

+- `yourdomain.com/llms.txt` - Generates the LLMs information in Markdown format
+- `yourdomain.com/sitemap.xml` - Generates an XML sitemap using the same page filtering

-The generated content will be in Markdown format with proper Markdown links for pages and their descriptions.
+The LLMs content will be in Markdown format with proper Markdown links for pages and their descriptions.
+The sitemap will be in standard XML format following the sitemap protocol.
 All HTML tags are automatically stripped from descriptions and metadata to ensure clean, plain text output.

 ### Automatic Cache Clearing